 To better understand and respond to potential modern slavery and human trafficking risks, our employees are given awareness training while our suppliers are also made aware of our expectations.

-We also review our salaries on an annual basis to ensure our employees are not paid below the national minimum wage, we are an established partner with Living Wage Foundation, and pride ourselves to ensure that all employees are paid above the national minimum wage.
+We also review our salaries on an annual basis to ensure our employees are not paid below the national living wage.
 We provide a benefits package to all employees – including pension auto enrolment – regardless of the employee’s role within our business.
 We want to guarantee we are fair and consistent throughout our business.
-In September 2021, all employees’ benefits were reviewed with some of the benefits being enhanced.

 Following the introduction of the Modern Slavery Act (2015), the group continuously reviews its key performance indicators.
 As a result, we: